 Angela is a poet.
 She is also an experienced teacher and holds a Masters degree in Arts in Education.
 She leads workshops with all ages from nursery to elders, building confidence in their ability to write, tell stories and make books.
 She enjoys giving readings of her poems, and putting together performances and one woman shows.
 Widely published, she has performed and been poet-in-residence in a wide range of venues such as schools, libraries, bookshops and hospices.
 In October 2013, she took up a residency in Gladstone’s Library, Hawarden.

-In 2011, a quotation from one of her poems appeared on the National Poetry Day poem cards and the same poem will feature in the athlectics area of the Olympic stadium during the Games.
+In 2011, a quotation from one of her poems appeared on the National Poetry Day poem cards and the same poem featured in the athlectics area of the Olympic stadium during the Games.

 She was Highly Commended in the Cheshire High Sherriff’s Prize for Children’s Literature, with the only poem to be placed in the top five entries.
 In 2011, she was shortlisted for The Bridport Poetry Competition.
+In 2013, she won first prize in the Buzzwords Poetry Competition, judged by David Morley.
 Poems have appeared in a range of journals including Poetry Review and London Magazine.

 Angela can be booked indpendently, or though Authors Abroad, The Windows Project and NAWE.

 Angela also writes student guides and articles.
 She co-authored a range of GCSE texbooks published by OUP and several critical monographs published by Greenwich Exchange.

 senior moderator/coursework advisor for Advanced Level English Language and Literature.